ExpressLRS/Docs/docs/quick-start/firmware-options.md

 ![Setup-Banner](https://github.com/ExpressLRS/ExpressLRS-Hardware/raw/master/img/quick-start.png)

 This page aims to explain which options to set on the ExpressLRS Configurator for a particular Hardware.
-Which Options should you enable for your purposes or which options should be leave at default.
+It helps guide you through which options you should enable for your purposes or which options should be leave at default.

-Some of these options are present on both the Transmitter Module Target and Receiver Target. `team2400` and `team900` also shares a few options and some options are unique to that frequency band.
+Some of these options are present on both the Tx and Rx Target. `team2400` and `team900` also shares a few options and some options are unique to that frequency band.
+Shown below are common options available on `team2400` and `team900` TXes respectively.

 ![2400 TX Options](/assets/images/ConfigurationOptions2400tx.jpg)